Okteto Manifest Reference

 environment: development

-name: user-${USER:peter} ## will be replaced by the value of $USER or by "peter" if the the variable USER doe not exist
+name: user-${USER:peter} ## will be replaced by the value of $USER or by "peter" if the variable USER does not exist

 DBPASSWORD: ## will be given the value of $DBPASSWORD if it exists